-Clinical trials are one of the major ways that researchers can gather information about a specific drug or procedure’s affect on mesothelioma patients.
-Since the illness is quite rare, any opportunity to observe a patient’s response to an emergent treatment can greatly assist medical researchers in understanding the impact of the therapy in question.
+Clinical trials are one of the major ways that researchers can gather information about a specific drug or procedure's effect on patients.
+Because asbestos cancers are so rare, any opportunity to observe a patient's response to an emergent treatment can greatly assist medical researchers in understanding the impact of the therapy in question.

-Because the purpose of clinical trials is to further explore treatments that have illustrated success and safety in a laboratory, participants have the opportunity to benefit from a drug or therapy routine that is not yet available through their doctor or oncologist.
+Because the purpose of clinical trials is to explore treatments that showed some success and safety in a lab setting, participants can benefit from a drug or therapy routine not yet available through their doctor or oncologist.
 These trials are professionally monitored, and the nature of the treatment as well as its risks and benefits are explained to a patient before they give their informed consent to participate.

 Clinical trials involve four phases, each focusing on a crucial aspect of product development.

 |Phase I||Determines basic information such as drug dosage or methods of administration.|